 2. Ginger oil

 Ginger is a common healing agent used for its anti-inflammatory properties and pain-relieving effects.
-A 2001 study evaluated the analgesic effects of ginger on joint and knee pain in osteoarthritis patients.

 More than half of the participants in the study had reduced knee pain using the ginger extract versus those using the placebo.
 They also used less drugs over time to treat their joint pain.